cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # Expected Certificate Sizes

 The CBOR encoding of the sample certificate given in {{appA}} results in the numbers shown in {{fig-table}}.
-After RFC 7925 profiling, most duplicated information has been removed, and the remaining text strings are minimal in size.
+After {{rfc7925}} profiling, most duplicated information has been removed, and the remaining text strings are minimal in size.
 Therefore the further size reduction reached with general compression mechanisms will be small, mainly corresponding to making the ASN.1 endcoding more compact.
 The zlib number was calculated with zlib-flate.

 ~~~~~~~~~~~
 zlib-flate -compress < cert.der > cert.compressed